vbfox/FoxSharp/src/BlackFox.CommandLine/Readme.md

 ### CmdLine

-The `CmdLine` record and module implement a simple, pipable API to generate command lines.
+The `CmdLine` record and module implement a simple, pipeable API to generate command lines.

 #### empty `CmdLine`